KAZI-SAMIR/note-management-system/README.md

    ```

 4. Install the necessary dependencies for the React frontend:
+   (mycase package json not exists do it yourself )
    ````
    cd ../frontend
    npm install
    ````
-5. Start the React frontend server:
+6. Start the React frontend server:
    ````
    npm start
    ````
-6. Open your web browser and navigate to `http://localhost:3000`
+7. Open your web browser and navigate to `http://localhost:3000`

 ## Usage

 To use the system, follow these steps:

-1. Create an account or login with an existing account
+1. Create an account or login with an existing account (working on it)
 2. Create a new note by clicking the "New Note" button
 3. Edit or delete a note by clicking on it and selecting the appropriate option
 4. Group notes into categories by clicking the "New Category" button and dragging notes into the category